• Skip to primary navigation

 Add an Attachment to a Page or Post

-• While editing the Page or Post, place your cursor in the body text area where you would like the link to the attachment to appear.
+• While editing the Page or Post, place your cursor in the body text area where you would like the link for the attachment to appear

-• This will take you to a pop-up screen where you can either upload a new file or select a file from the Media Library.
+• Select File as the block type which will give you a pop-up screen where you can either upload a new file or select a file from the Media Library.

 Requirement for Plugins